ZWsourcecode/co2/README.md

 <a name="growth_rate"></a>
 ## 2.4.
 CO2 growth rate
 The growth rate is determined by taking the first derivative of the long-term trend.
 However the trend is made up of discrete points than in a functional form, e.g. the black dots in Fig. 3a shows the trend points.
 In this case, an cubic spline interpolation is applied to the trend points, in which the spline curve passes through each trend points, as the blue line in fig. 3a.
-The CO2 growth rate is obtained with the derivative of the spline at each trend point.
+The CO2 growth rate is obtained with the derivative of the spline at each trend point (Fig. 3b).

 ***Fig.3***
 ![figure 3](/images/figure3.png)